Guaranteed Asset Protection Policies – how they work.

 Marcus Rockey has sold almost 2.4 million pounds worth of car finance products to used car buyers across the UK during the last 24 years.
 In this article he shares the important information to know before investing in your own GAP Insurance policy.

-GAP Cover is overlooked by most car buyers unless they are buying a car on HP (Higher- Purchase), PCP (Personal Contract Purchase) or some other long-term financial arrangement.
+GAP Cover is overlooked by most car buyers unless they are buying a car on HP (Hire- Purchase), PCP (Personal Contract Purchase) or some other long-term financial arrangement.
 However, regardless of how you buy your vehicle, if it is declared a total loss by your insurer, car GAP insurance can ensure you don’t lose a potentially substantial amount of money.

 Click this car gap insurance link and use my exclusive Discount Code UCG10 for a 10% discount on ALA’s gap insurance policies.

 Use the tool below to work out your potential shortfall.